EMCL-EU/EMCL-EU.github.io/content/students/modules.md

 Additionally, the course "Academic writing (Thesis preparation)" (4 ECTS) will be offered in the 3rd term at UEF.
 {% end %}

-{% accordionItem(id="eight", question="Research Extra’s (no ECTS)", cardH ="foo", ext=true) %}
+{% accordionItem(id="eight", question="Research Extras (no ECTS)", cardH ="foo", ext=true) %}
-Research Extra's will be provided throughout the programme.
+Research Extras will be provided throughout the programme.
 This could be colloquia, reading circles, excursions and participation at the Science of Aphasia conference.
 {% end %}

 </div>